QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Example Calculations

 Physically, this corresponds to system composed of two chromophores that can exchange quanta via the exchange coupling, $J$, which can be either positive or negative.
 The transition dipole operator is the sum of the dipole operators for each oscillator,

 In this example, we also assume each oscillator is coupled to a thermal bath which relaxes each to a thermal population.
 This is a general model for a wide-range of systems encountered in chemical physics.

-The Python code for this model is given in the Appendix and we provide complete Jupyter notebooks for the worked examples.
+The complete Python code for this model is provided in the Example 1 Jupyter notebooks on Google Colab.

 Once the system has been setup, we are ready to compute something and it is useful to examine the populations and coherences produced by the $R_1$ diagram.